 City of Girls by Elizabeth Gilbert

 In 1940, nineteen-year-old Vivian has just been kicked out of Vassar, due to her lackluster freshman-year performance.
 Her affluent parents send her to Manhattan to live with her Aunt Peg, who owns a flamboyant, crumbling midtown theater called the Lily Playhouse.
 There Vivian is introduced to an array of charismatic characters, from the showgirls to a grand-dame actress, a lady-killer writer, and no-nonsense stage manager.
-When Vivian makes a personal mistake that results in professional scandal, it turns her new world upside down in ways that it will take her years to fully understand.
+When Vivian makes a personal mistake that results in a professional scandal, it turns her new world upside down in ways that it will take her years to fully understand.
 Ultimately, though, it leads her to a new understanding of the kind of life she craves – and the kind of freedom it takes to pursue it.
 It will also lead to the love of her life, a love that stands out from all the rest.

 Searching for Sylvie Lee by Jean Kwok